omicscodeathon/denguedrug/README.md

 ### Step 6: ADMET prediction

-- The ADMET properties of the identified hits will be predicted using [SwissADME](http://www.swissadme.ch), applying Veber's rule and Lipinski's rule.
+- The ADMET properties of the identified hits will be predicted using [SwissADME](http://www.swissadme.ch), applying <a href="https://doi.org/10.3390/molecules25020321">Veber's rule</a> and <a href="https://doi.org/10.1016/j.drudis.2019.10.014">Lipinski's Rule of Five</a> (Ro5).
 - The hits with potential pharmacokinetic and toxicity moieties will be removed.

 ### Step 7: Molecular Dynamics (MD) Simulations

-- The hits binding mode stability will be assessed through 100-nanosecond (ns) MD simulations utilizing GROMACS.
+- The hits binding mode stability will be assessed through 100-nanosecond (ns) MD simulations utilizing <a href="https://doi.org/10.1021/ci500020m">GROMACS</a>.
-- The stability will be assessed using metrics like root-mean-square deviation (RMSD) and fluctuation (RMSF), Radius of Gyration (Rg), etc.
+- The stability will be assessed using metrics like root-mean-square deviation (RMSD) and fluctuation (RMSF), Radius of Gyration (Rg), etc., using <a href="https://doi.org/10.1163/_q3_SIM_00374">Xmgrace</a>.
 - The compounds binding interactions retention with important residues throughout the MD simulations will be assessed with the [ProLIF](https://prolif.readthedocs.io/en/stable/) python library.
-- The compounds' binding free energies throughout the MD simulation were calculated using Molecular Mechanics Poisson-Boltzmann Surface Area (MMPBSA).
+- The compounds' binding free energies throughout the MD simulation were calculated using <a href="https://doi.org/10.1021/ci500020m">Molecular Mechanics Poisson-Boltzmann Surface Area (MMPBSA)</a>.

 ## Manuscript